Is a Qualified Personal Residence Trust (QPRT) a Good Option Today?

 Some States Impose Estate Taxes, Too

-Some of them—the District of Columbia, Hawaii, Maine, Maryland, and New York—have adopted the federal exemption amount, so you should have plenty of wiggle room there, at least as long as the TCJA remains in effect.
-But other states’ exemptions are stingy, so your estate could easily top the threshold if your real estate is particularly valuable and located in one of them.
+Some of them—the District of Columbia, Hawaii, Maine, Maryland, and New York—have adopted the previous pre-TCJA federal exemption amount and they've since been adjusted upward somewhat to accommodate inflation.
+You should have plenty of wiggle room there while the TCJA remains in effect, but other states’ exemptions are stingier, such as Oregon, Massachusetts, and Rhode Island.
+Your estate could possibly top the threshold in these states after the TCJA expires if your real estate is particularly valuable and is located in one of them.

 - Illinois: $4 million